Posted on March 12th, 2021

 According to the Centers for Disease Control and Prevention, farmworkers can be exposed to paraquat in a variety of ways, including:

-Parkinson's disease is a progressive nervous system disorder, and while treatment can help during many stages of the illness, patients' conditions inevitably worsen with the passage of time.
+Parkinson's disease is a progressive nervous system disorder, and while treatment can help during many stages of the illness, patients' conditions inevitably worsen with time.
 During the final phase of the illness, sufferers are often bedridden or wheelchair-bound and require constant care.

 If you have been exposed to paraquat anywhere in the United States, as a farmworker, and have since developed Parkinson's disease, contact Environmental Litigation Group, P.C. today.
 There is no charge to talk with one of our experts and have your claim examined, and all of the information you provide is confidential.